Adaptations to the Home

 What Does the Assessment Involve?

 Usually, an occupational therapist will visit to assess what adaptations are appropriate to meet your needs or the needs of the person you care for.
-If they feel that adaptations would make life easier, an assessment will be made as to whether or not a Disabled Facilities Grant can be awarded.
+If they feel that adaptations would make life easier for them or for you as a carer,, an assessment will be made as to whether or not a Disabled Facilities Grant can be awarded.

 Disabled Facilities Grants